Times are tough at the moment. We all need to stay safe and well and this means remaining at home.

 3. Ideas for short breaks: England’s Bath

 The next of my ideas for short breaks for 6 months’ time is Bath, a beautiful Georgian city in the South West of England.
-It’s an easy place to get to for a day trip from London, but equally there’s tonnes to do here on a short break (these guide books give you a flavour of this).
+It’s an easy place to get to for a day trip from London, but equally there’s tonnes to do here on a short break.

 It’s now a museum where you can learn about the history of the waters and how the Romans used the baths.
 You can see remnants of saunas, steam rooms, and plunge pools.